zamazan4ik/awesome-pgo/article/article.md

 TODO: Possible plot for the talk:

 1. Why did I write this post?
 Intro why I like fast software, etc.
-2. Show, why PGO is a worth thing to discuss with performance numbers for the most famous projects like PostgreSQL, Clang, MongoDB,
+2. Show, why PGO is a worth thing to discuss with performance numbers for the most famous projects like PostgreSQL, Clang, MongoDB
-2. PGO current ecosystem state from multiple perspectives: languages, compilers, problems, etc.
+3. PGO's current ecosystem state from multiple perspectives: languages, compilers, problems, etc.
-3. What it can be in the future?
+4. What it can be in the future?